Caramel

 I came into the shelter as a agency on 10/30/2025.

 Caramel is on the at-risk list due to behavior concerns.
 Carmel is seen begin leash biting during handling and is at times unable to be refocused, or having to refocused constantly.
-Also, she lowers her body and stopped moving when being brought to her kennel refusing to enter back into kennel, making it difficult to walk her safely.
-Caramel is social with staff, but struggling in the care center.
+Also, she lowers her body and stopped moving when being brought to her kennel refusing to enter back into kennel, making it difficult to walk her safely at times.
+Caramel is social with staff and has played with many other dogs in care, but is struggling in the care center.
 Medically, Caramel is apparently healthy.

 You may know me from such films as...